Quick answer

 When can babies eat Oatmeal?

 Babies can eat Oatmeal from around 6 months when starting solids.
-Babies can eat oatmeal from around 6 months when starting solids.
-Cook oatmeal until soft and creamy.
-Fortified oats provide extra iron, which babies need after 6 months.
+Babies can eat oatmeal from around 6 months, once they're starting solids.
+Cook oats until soft and creamy with water, breast milk, or formula; fortified oats add extra iron.
+Oats are naturally gluten-free but are often processed with wheat — choose certified gluten-free oats only if avoiding gluten for a medical reason.

 Is Oatmeal a choking hazard for babies?